 Locate the drain plug.
 This may look like the hex head of a bolt in which case you can loosen it with a socket wrench.
 Alternatively it may have a square head and you will need to use an open ended wrench.
 Some plugs are recessed and flush with the sump with a square or hex socket head requiring an Allen key or the 1/2 inch drive of a socket wrench to be loosened.
 Turn the blade of the mower to move it out of the way if it is obstructing access.
 Alternatively remove it.
 In general the bolt which fastens a lawn mower blade in place is loosened by turning it counter-clockwise.

 Loosen the plug, but don't remove it fully.
-Turn the mower back onto its wheels and position it over the cookie tin.
-If you raise the cutting height to the highest setting, it should be easier to accommodate the tin under the deck of the mower.
-You can also raise the front and back wheels onto short slabs of lumber to increase clearance so that you can get your hands under the mower.
+Turn the mower back onto its wheels and position it over the tin.
+If you raise the cutting height to the highest setting, it may be easier to accommodate the tin under the deck of the mower.
+You can also raise the front and back wheels onto short slabs of timber or bricks to increase clearance so that you can get your hands under the mower.
 Just be careful that it doesn't roll off these and drop down onto your hands while removing the drain plug.

 - Now this is the difficult bit.
-You need to remove the plug and allow the oil to run down into the cookie tin.
+You need to remove the plug and move your hand quickly to one side out of the way.
+Allow the oil to run down into the tin.
 Disposable gloves will keep your hands clean but sometimes it is difficult to work with these.
 If you work bare handed, ensure you wash your hands well with a cleanser to remove oil and use moisturizer.
 Tip the mower if necessary so that you can reach the plug.
 Fully unscrew it and be prepared to get your hands out of the way.
 Allow the mower to drain for several minutes and then tip it slightly from side to side to remove any remaining oil.
 Turn the mower back on its side and replace the drain plug.
 Don't over-tighten it, especially if it is made from plastic.
 Wipe away any oil from the underside of the deck.

 What Oil Do I Need for a Lawnmower?